-The AAFCO (Association of American Feed Control Officials) has been encouraging uniformity in the expression of kcals among manufacturers.
-AAFCO has recently approved changes to require kcal information using a calculation method whereby all food with the same protein, fat, and carbohydrate levels would have the same energy value, regardless of the type of ingredient used in the recipe.
+AAFCO (Association of American Feed Control Officials) has approved a calculation method to report the energy content of pet food using modified Atwater factors whereby food with the same protein, fat, and carbohydrate levels would have equivalent energy values, regardless of the type of ingredients used in the recipe.
 Please use our feeding guidelines to determine the appropriate amount of food to provide for your pet.
-And, as always, you should increase or decrease the amount you feed based on your pet’s activity level and weight.
+And, as always, you should increase or decrease the amount you feed to achieve an ideal body weight for your dog or cat.

-How do I find out the percentage of carbohydrates in your foods?
+How do I find out how much meat is in your recipes?

 Is it okay for my cat to eat the dog food or vice versa?

-Dogs and cats have different nutritional requirements, so please don’t allow them to share each other’s food.
+Dogs and cats have different nutritional requirements, so please do not allow them to share each other’s food.

 What is ash?

-Ash is the total mineral content in food.
-Every food has ash, regardless of whether it is raw, extruded kibble, or baked.
+The total mineral content in a food is referred to as its ash content.
+These minerals are essential for pets.
+All foods contain ash, regardless of whether it is raw, extruded kibble, or baked.

 “I am truly amazed at what a difference the GO!™ and NOW FRESH™ Grain Free wet and dry cat food is making in my home.
 Kidney, bladder, stomach, intestinal problems, all gone.”